jbowkett/CV/README.md

 design to produce clean code regardless of the language.

-I take an active role in the wider software development community, attending community events and conferences (such as JAX London and QCon) and I am an Associate at the Graduate Developer Community.
+I take an active role in the wider software development community, attending community events and conferences and I am an Associate at the Graduate Developer Community.

-#### Employment History
+### Employment History

 **December 2013 - Present • Lead Developer • [Lyagushka][], London W1**

-Lyagushka provide a full trade lifecycle platform for a large (>4$bn) Private Equity Fund.
+Lyagushka provide a full trade lifecycle platform for a large (>4$bn) Private Equity Fund incorporating complex business rules.
 The platform is developed using MongoDB, Mysql and Ruby on Rails employing highly agile methodologies for planning (daily standup meetings, planning poker, Kanban boards) and development (TDD, BDD and pair programming).